pclarkfbl/fbl-fullstack-homework/Readme.md

 provided in the entities.
 Data is imported using the script in `src/main/resources/data.sql` automatically on application startup.

-### Setup

-#### Dependencies
-JDK 8 is the only dependency needed to build and run this project.
-Please make sure you have it installed correctly.

-#### IDE
-After cloning this repository, import the directory into your favorite IDE as a Maven project.

-#### Non IDE
-Run `./mvnw install` to install and `./mvnw build` to build the project

-### Running

-Run this with `./mvnw spring-boot:run` - this command will make the app available on [http://localhost:8080/](http://localhost:8080) with an embedded Tomcat and H2 database with data imported using the script in `src/main/resources/data.sql`.

 ### Helpful endpoints

 #### H2 console